jckleiner/notion-backup/README.md

 - Click on your newly created account in the displayed list.
 - Keys -> Add Key -> Create new key -> JSON
 - Download the secret file, rename it to `credentials.json` and move it to the project root directory.
-- Login to your GDrive account and select the folder you want to share with your service account ***TODO***
+- Login to your Google Drive account and select the folder you want to share with your service account ***TODO***

 Now, we have obtained our credentials, move to the [First run](#first-run) section to use those credentials: